1. Mount Wellington

 Mount Wellington offers a majestic natural landscape with panoramic views of Hobart (Photo source: Collected)

-Mount Wellington is definitely a must-see on any Hobart summer travel list.
-Just a 20-minute drive from the city centre, this 1,270-metre mountain offers a majestic natural setting with sweeping views of Hobart, the Derwent River and the ocean beyond.
+Mount Wellington is definitely a must-see on any Hobart summer travel itinerary.
+Just a 20-minute drive from the city centre, the 1,270-metre mountain offers a majestic natural setting with sweeping views of Hobart, the Derwent River and the ocean beyond.

 Summer is the perfect time to conquer Mt Wellington by hiking or cycling.
 The fresh, cool air at high altitude will soften the hot summer sun, making the trip more pleasant than ever.
 In addition, the Pinnacle Lookout area at the top of the mountain is an ideal place to watch the sunset or take panoramic photos of the city.